Students and Young Professionals Community (SYPC) Mentorship Program

 Student & Young Professionals logo

-The purpose of this program is to provide rising WEF members with an avenue to connect with leaders outside of their own organization to discuss growth in both career and personal development.
+The purpose of this program is to provide rising WEF members with an avenue to connect with leaders outside their own organization to discuss growth in both career and personal development.
 This is a great opportunity to not only connect with leaders of the sector within other organizations but also from different facets of the sector.

 • Participants must be WEF members.